Software-Engineering-Courses-Moshirpour/intellirn-app/README.md

    3. Import [this](documents/IntelliRN.postman_collection.json) file into the Postman.
 You can then run all the API endpoints in the imported folder **IntelliRN** one by one.

-   4. At any given time, you can also verify the db tables using the credentials mentioned in step #4.
+   4. At any given time, you can also verify the database tables using the credentials mentioned in step #4.

 6. **To run the frontend**